'Nakations' offer a respite from clothes and stress

-LAS VEGAS When the Carnival Freedom sets sail from Florida next February for an eight-day cruise to Panama, it will offer the same amenities as any other Carnival cruise: three pools, a jogging track, a 1970s dance club and a cigar bar.
+LAS VEGAS, June 8 When the Carnival Freedom sets sail from Florida next February for an eight-day cruise to Panama, it will offer the same amenities as any other Carnival cruise: three pools, a jogging track, a 1970s dance club and a cigar bar.

 But there is one stark difference.
 Passengers on the white behemoth of a ship, which can carry 2,974 passengers, will enjoy those facilities naked.